ebullient/ttrpg-convert-cli/migration/ttrpg-cli-renameFiles-1.3.0.md

 // 1.
 Copy this file into your templates directory

 // 2.
-TODO: EDIT ME - Update the path to match your compendium (parent of bestiary, classes, deities, etc.) const compendium = "/compendium";
+Update the following paths to match your setup:

+// 2a.
+EDIT Path to the compendium (contains backgrounds, bestiary, etc) from the vault root const compendium = "/compendium";

+// 2b.
+EDIT Path to the rules (contains actions, and rule variants) from the vault root const rules = "/rules";

 // 3.
-TODO: EDIT ME - How many files to rename at a time? const limit = 100;
+EDIT How many files to rename at a time? const limit = 100;

 // 4.
 Create a new/temporary note, and use the "Templater: Open Insert Template Modal"